M66B/FairEmail/docs/FAQ-de-rAT.md

 Der Fehler *… Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-Der Fehler *… Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.
+The error *...
+Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

 The error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.